 Only .1% of all stock market trades are traded within the mega cap stock market; most of these investments are from industry investors on Wall Street.
 Mega cap stocks generally include companies from the United States, Europe and Japan.
 Examples include Apple, Nestle and IBM.

 The large cap stock market is made up of companies that are worth between $10 billion and $200 billion.
 These company’s stocks are referred to as blue chip stocks.
-This level of stock is frequently traded by stock market advisory services and traders on Wall Street because this market level produces the most lucrative investment banking.
+This level of stock is frequently traded by stock market trading strategies and traders on Wall Street because this market level produces the most lucrative investment banking.
 However, in reality this level of investing represents a very small portion of stocks that are traded; only 3.5%.

 Examples of big cap stock companies include Walmart, Microsoft and General Electric.